 Not everyone infected with TB bacteria becomes sick.

-People with a latent TB infection have TB bacteria in their body, but their immune system can fight off the infection.
-They do not feel sick and do not have symptoms of TB infection.
+People with latent TB infection (LTBI) have live TB bacteria in their body, but their immune system can fight the germs and prevent them from multiplying.
+The germs are considered inactive.
+People with LTBI do not feel ill and do not have symptoms of TB disease.
 They cannot spread the infection to others.
-People with a latent TB infection will usually test positive test for TB.

 • a bad cough that lasts 3 weeks or longer